COMSOC-Community/comsoc-website/README.md

 The photos displayed on the front page are described in the file `docs/_data/groupphotos.yml` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/_data/groupphotos.yml).

-The format is as follows.
+The format is as follows:

 ```yaml
 - src: Matching_Summer_School_2013.jpg